 3. Inventory Management

-As said earlier, the biggest cost draining the Singapore’s restaurant industry dry is the cost of ingredients.
+As said earlier, the biggest cost draining Singapore’s restaurant industry dry is the cost of ingredients.
 If you want to control your food costs, just like managing waste, managing inventory is also a must.

-You need to keep a track of the items consumed in a day, the amount of ingredients consumed in preparing each dish, and the amount remaining at the end of each day.
+You need to keep a track of the items consumed in a day, the number of ingredients consumed in preparing each dish, and the amount remaining at the end of each day.
 The role of a smart Inventory Management System becomes crucial at this stage.

 When you understand which dishes sell the most and what your ordering pattern for these ingredients are, you can tweak the price of the dish and even order bulk quantities of raw material for them to keep costs less.
 On the other hand, if you notice some ingredients keep getting spoiled and need to be re-ordered again and again, you can determine if this is because you are ordering too much or because the dish is not selling at all.
 If the dish is not selling because of which ingredients are getting wasted, you can consider adjusting the prices or letting go of the dish entirely.